gutekbzinkowski/vuepress-test/src/guide/fundamentals/errors.md

 In Docplanner we're using standard HTTP response codes to indicate the success or failure of an API request.
 In general: Codes in the `2xx` range indicate success.
 Codes in the `4xx` range indicate an error which has failed given the information provided (e.g., resource is no longer available, request doesn't contain all the required fields, etc.).
 Codes in the `5xx` and codes in the `5xx` range indicate a server-side error.

-::: tip Monitoring Docplanner Status :white_check_mark:
+::: tip Monitoring Docplanner Status

 You can monitor the status of our services by subscribing to our status page, available [here](https://status.docplanner.com/)